Wilderness

 Wilderness, as defined in the Wilderness Act of 1964, is land "protected and managed so as to preserve its natural conditions and which generally appears to have been affected primarily by the forces of nature, with the imprint of man's work substantially unnoticeable."

-Americans became concerned with the rapid depletion of natural resources during the 19th century, which led to government protection of early national parks such as Yellowstone and Sequoia.
+During the late 1800s, Americans became concerned with the rapid development of natural resources and disappearance of wild places, which led to government protection of early national parks such as Yellowstone and Sequoia.
 These parks were primarily set aside for their scenic qualities.

-By the 1930s, however, the complexity and importance of entire ecosystems supporting plant and animal species were being studied.
-Parks such as Everglades in Florida were set aside to preserve wildlife habitat and the natural processes which supported them.
+By the 1930s, the complexity and importance of entire ecosystems was being studied.
+Parks such as Everglades in Florida were created to preserve wildlife habitat and the natural processes which support them.
 As technologies of the 1950s made it easier for more people to access backcountry locations, the federal government, working with conservation groups, sought ways to expand protection of the nation's ever-decreasing wilderness lands.
-These efforts culminated in the passing of The Wilderness Act of 1964.
-The language of this bill makes plain the goals inherent in the law:
+These efforts resulted in the passing of The Wilderness Act of 1964.

 Today, there are more than 109 million acres of federally protected wilderness in 44 states.
 Although this may seem like a huge area, it is only about 5% of the land in the United States.
 Check out the maps on Wilderness Connect to see the extent of wilderness in Death Valley National Park or to find a wilderness area near you.